nricciardi/pave-guard/slides-summary.md

 [NIC]

 The Model is the game-changer component of our system.
-It exploits information about environment and actual road conditions, acquired by devices, to make predictions about future state of the roads.
+It exploits information about environment and actual pavements conditions, acquired by devices, to make predictions about future state of the roads.

-The model is able to improve its performances, processing new data incoming from devices continuously.
+The model is able to improve its performances, processing new data incoming from devices continuously, therefore it is able to operate in a dynamic environment.

 The model provides predictions about future state of the roads, in order to allow administrators to plan targeted interventions.